VDAB prepares for incoming unemployment reform

 belganewsagency.eu

 To implement the changes effectively, the agency needs access to personal data from the RVA to determine which job seekers will be impacted.
-In response, the Flemish minister for employment Zuhal Demir (N-VA) and the VDAB have reached out to the federal employment minister David Clarinval (MR) and the RVA’s management committee to arrange data sharing and coordination.
+In response, Flemish Employment minister Zuhal Demir of N-VA and the VDAB have contacted the federal Employment minister David Clarinval of MR and the RVA’s management committee to arrange data sharing and coordination.

 “We are in constant consultation and are also represented in the RVA management committee,” said VDAB spokesperson Joke Van Bommel.
 “We hope to be able to act quickly together once the legislation has been approved in parliament.”